logic1-eu/logic1/doc/source/api/atomlib.rst

 .. autoclass:: BinaryAtomicFormula
   :members: lhs, rhs

-  .. property:: dual_func
+  .. property:: dual
     :classmethod:

     A class property yielding the dual class of this class or of the derived subclass.

-    There is an implicit assumption that there are abstract class properties `complement_func` and `converse_func` specified, which is technically not possible at the moment.
+    There is an implicit assumption that there are abstract class properties `complement` and `converse` specified, which is technically not possible at the moment.

 .. autoclass:: Eq
   :members: latex_symbol, text_symbol, simplify

-  .. .. attribute: : func
-  ..   :type: type[Eq]

-  ..
-A type annotation for the class property `func` inherited from
-  ..   :class:`.firstorder.AtomicFormula.func`.

-  .. property:: complement_func
+  .. property:: complement
     :classmethod:

     A class property yielding the complement class :class:`Ne` of :class:`Eq`.

-  .. property:: converse_func
+  .. property:: converse
     :classmethod:

     A class property yielding the converse class :class:`Eq` of